 7.3 Does your jurisdiction have "controlled foreign company" rules and, if so, when do these apply?

 No, there are no "controlled foreign company" rules.

-8.1 Are non-residents taxed on the disposal of real estate in your jurisdiction?
+8.1 Are non-residents taxed on the disposal of commercial real estate in your jurisdiction?

-Non-residents are taxed on the disposal of real estate in Albania, at a rate of 15% of the realised profit.
+Non-residents are taxed on the disposal of commercial real estate in Kosovo, at a rate of 10% of the realised profit.

-8.2 Does your jurisdiction impose tax on the transfer of an indirect interest in real estate located in your jurisdiction and, if so, what constitutes an indirect interest?
+8.2 Does your jurisdiction impose tax on the transfer of an indirect interest in commercial real estate in your jurisdiction?

 8.3 Does your jurisdiction have a special tax regime for Real Estate Investment Trusts (REITs) or their equivalent?

 No, Kosovo does not have any special regime for REITs or their equivalent.

 9.1 Does your jurisdiction have a general anti-avoidance or anti-abuse rule?